 Safety is a top priority.
 By Maine State law each trip must include a trained, certified trip leader.
 Chop Point teaches our staff the state-mandated course as part of their training.
 Life jackets are a part of all waterfront activities.
 Whenever possible, a cellular telephone is taken along.
 Satellite communicators were added to our program in 2018.

 CANOE TRIPS—Canoes are ideal for exploring the rivers and bays of Maine.
 Before the first trip, a camper must pass a swimming test and receive instruction in canoeing safety.
-Canoe trips range from 2-3 days.
-We take trips up the Kennebec River as well as ranging further afield into the wilderness of eastern Maine.
+We will be looking to canoe not only on directly from camp on the Kennebec River but also travel a bit further from camp for our adventures.
+We will look to take trips on the Moose River and the St Croix river this summer.

-SAILING TRIPS—Many feel that the only way to experience Maine is from the water by boat.
+Possibly returning summer 2023, finalizing dates and pricing SAILING TRIP—Many feel that the only way to experience Maine is from the water by boat.
 The Schooner J&E Riggin, an 89-ft sailboat, offers the perfect opportunity for our campers to get that experience.
 Each summer we take one overnight trip aboard the Riggin.
 There are many islands and harbors to see during these trips.
 The boat is a beautiful sailing vessel and National Historic Landmark.
+Cost: $150